hariszaf/metabarcoding_toolkit/_posts/2022-04-07-latest-silva.md

 ---
 layout: post
-title: Train CREST using any Silva version
+title: Train the CREST classifier using any Silva version
 ---

 In this post we present how to train the CREST classifier using any [Silva database](https://www.arb-silva.de/) version